 Determine the Torque Specification

-It’s important to know the torque specification for the specific bolt you’re tightening.
+Knowing the torque specification for the specific bolt you’re tightening is important.
 You can find this information in your vehicle’s owner manual or repair manual.
 Torque specification varies depending on the bolt’s size, material, and location.

 Use the Right Tools

-Make sure you have the correct socket or wrench size for the bolt you’re tightening.
-If the bolt requires a specific torque specification, use a torque wrench to ensure the correct amount of pressure is applied.
+Ensure you have the correct socket or wrench size for your tightening bolt.
+If the bolt requires a specific torque specification, use a torque wrench to apply the correct amount of pressure.

 Clean the Bolt and Threads

-Before tightening the bolt, make sure the area around the bolt and the threads are clean and free of debris.
+Before tightening the bolt, ensure the area around the bolt and the threads are clean and debris-free.
 This will ensure that the bolt can be tightened to the correct torque.

 Tighten the Bolt